 I also design and make greetings cards.

 I have been a member of the Society for All Artists for more than 10 years, and in 2019 I joined Painters Online and Croydon Art Society.
 I was also a member of Bromley Art Society for 10 years.

-I have been an artist and graphic designer for many years, having gained a Diploma in Graphic Design (specialising in Illustration) at Wimbledon School of Art in 1981.
-This was followed by a 20-year career as a graphic designer in the printing and magazine publishing sectors.
+After being awarded a Diploma in Graphic Design at Wimbledon School of Art in 1981, this was followed by a 20-year career as a graphic designer working initially for printing companies before moving to the magazine publishing sector.
 Following a change of direction in 2001, I was later awarded an Open University BA Honours Degree in Humanities with Art History and Religious Studies in 2008.
 Whilst studying with the OU, I spent any spare time drawing and painting.
 In 2019 I was awarded a Diploma with Merit in Botanical Coloured Pencils by the London Art College.

 My passion for drawing and painting botanical subjects together with an interest in art history inform the style of my work which I am constantly developing.
 I love the detailed floral paintings of the old Dutch masters and the bold flower paintings of Georgia O'Keeffe as well as the work of contemporary botanical artists.
 The use of metallic background colours is inspired by religious Italian Renaissance paintings which often use gold.
 Through the use of these influences and ideas, I aim to create bold and lively portraits of my subjects.

 'The artist see what others only catch a glimpse of', Leonardo da Vinci.

 Being an artist is part of my family heritage - I come from a long line of artists and designers.
 Both my father and his sister had attended art colleges in London.
 My father Jim Nicolson went on to have a career as a scenic designer for a television production company.
 His sister Betty initially had a creative career but later gave up work to support the career of her husband, the artist Albert Irvin RA.